 Whole life

 Whole life insurance is one of the two primary types of permanent life insurance, meaning they cover you for the rest of your life.
 Whole life insurance combines the death benefit of term life insurance with a cash value component.
-Each month you pay a monthly premium — part of it goes toward your death benefit, and the rest goes into an investment account.
+Each month you pay a monthly premium.
+Part of the premium goes toward your death benefit and the rest goes into a cash value account.
 Like term life insurance, whole life insurance typically comes with a fixed monthly payment and guaranteed cash value return.
+In the elevated rate environment since 2023, many mutual insurers announced stronger dividend scales for participating policies, with examples including a 2024 dividend interest rate of 5.90% from Guardian and 6.34% from Penn Mutual, plus large 2024 payouts at New York Life and Northwestern Mutual—though dividends are not guaranteed and are smoothed over time.

 Universal life

 Like whole life, universal life insurance is a type of permanent life insurance.
-When you pay your monthly premium, a portion of it goes toward your death benefit, while the rest goes into an investment account.
+When you pay your monthly premium, a portion of it goes toward your death benefit, while the rest goes into a cash value account.
 But unlike whole life insurance, universal life policies are more flexible.
-You can adjust your coverage or premium or borrow funds without surrendering the policy.
-But unlike whole life, universal policies don’t have a guaranteed return — you’re dependent on the market.
+You may be able to adjust your coverage or premium.
+But unlike whole life, universal policies don’t have a guaranteed return in most cases — you’re dependent on the market.
+Indexed universal life (IUL) credits interest tied to market indices using caps/participation rates, while variable universal life (VUL) invests in market-exposed subaccounts; guarantees, costs, and risks vary by design and should be reviewed carefully (see NAIC’s consumer guidance on life insurance).